Nature and people first

 Zoom

-The Chilchinbeto Pumped Hydropower Storage Project is a closed-loop project so water moves from the base of the mesa to the top of the mesa and then back down to the base of the mesa over and over and over.
+The Chilchinbeto Pumped Hydropower Storage Project is a closed-loop project, so water moves from the base of the mesa to the top of the mesa and then back down to the base of the mesa repeatedly.
 After construction, the only water needed will be to replace water that evaporates.
 The project will be designed to minimize evaporation by installing floating solar panels or other methods.
-Importantly, once the project is constructed, the water infrastructure will be available over 90% of the time for use by the Navajo Nation and its people.
+Importantly, once the project is constructed, the water infrastructure will be available for use at cost by the community for grazing, farming, or other needs.

-In summary, pumped storage hydropower is a proven technology and ideal to complement renewable energy sources such as solar and wind power.
-The Chilchinbeto Pumped Storage Hydropower Project will not only help the region transition to clean energy, but also provide water infrastructure to the Navajo Nation.
+In summary, pumped storage hydropower (PSH) is a proven technology and ideal to complement renewable energy sources such as solar and wind power.
+PSH is a USA-made water-based battery that you can cycle over and over again with little to no degradation over decades.
+The Chilchinbeto Pumped Storage Hydropower Project will not only help the region’s transition to clean energy but also provide water infrastructure to the Navajo Nation and many jobs to the local community.

 INTRODUCING THE CHILCHINBETO PUMPED STORAGE HYDROPOWER PROJECT